 The information in the following two sections is intended to provide a general review.
 Because of the volume and the technicality of the questions that arise, students should refer to the Whitman College catalog, which is the official document on matters of academic requirements and standards.
-The catalog is available as a link on the Whitman Web site: www.whitman.edu/content/catalog.
+Click here to view the catalog.

 A minimum of 124 credits is required for a bachelor’s degree with at least 54 of those credits being earned in residence in the on-campus programs of the college.
 A minimum cumulative grade-point average of 2.0 (on a 4.0 scale) is required for all work attempted at Whitman College.